 Description.
 Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver Tuberculosis Services.

 ORS 433.006 and Oregon Administrative Rule 333-019-0000 assign responsibility to LPHA for Tuberculosis (“TB”) investigations and implementation of TB control measures within LPHA’s service area.
-The funds provided under this Agreement for this Program Element may only be used, as supplemental funds to support LPHA’s TB investigation and control efforts and are not intended to be the sole funding for LPHA’s TB investigation and control program.
+The funds provided for TB case management (including contact investigation) and B waiver follow-up under the Agreement for this Program Element may only be used as supplemental funds to support LPHA’s TB investigation and control efforts and are not intended to be the sole funding for LPHA’s TB investigation and control program.

 Pulmonary tuberculosis is an infectious disease that is airborne.
-Treatment for TB disease must be provided by Directly Observed Therapy to ensure the patient is cured and prevent the resistance of drug resistant TB.
+Treatment for TB disease must be provided by Directly Observed Therapy to ensure the patient is cured and prevent drug resistant TB.
 Screening and treating Contacts stops disease transmission.
 Tuberculosis prevention and control is a priority in order to protect the population from communicable disease and is included in the State Health Improvement Plan (SHIP).
 The priority outcome measure is to reduce the incidence of TB disease among U.S. born person in Oregon to .4 Cases per 100,000 by 2020.

-All changes to this Program Element are effective upon receipt of grant award unless otherwise noted in Exhibit C of the Financial Assistance Award.
+All changes to this Program Element are effective as of July 1, 2018.

 Definitions Specific to TB Services